 Number: 1 Author: john Subject: Sticky Note Date: 12/3/2021 5:09:36 PM Of existing con ditions? of soil impro ovements?
 PH levels?
 Should this be in definitions?
-Number: 2 Author: john Subject: Sticky Note Date: 12/3/2021 5:15:10 PM tion of the code.
-Landscape re in the code.
-Delete this se Document Packet should show structures such as light poles, however the sit ction.
-What if I have no site lighting?
+Number: 2 Author: john Subject: Sticky Note Date: 12/3/2021 5:15:10 PM e wa wlaca in this cas tion of the rode Landerane Document Packet should show structures such as light poles, however the sit lighting criteria is specified elsewher re in the code.
+Delete this see Document Packet should show structures such as light poles, however the sit ction. lighting criteria is no place in this sec is specified elsewher no site lighting? re in the code.
+Delete this see ction.